top of page

 Without a governance lens, ISO 20022 becomes a liability rather than an enabler.

-• Truncation Risks: Unstructured addresses or missing LEIs create compliance flags.
+• Truncation Risks — Unstructured addresses or missing LEIs lead to data loss and compliance flags, undermining straight-through processing.

-• Access Risks: Inadequate segregation of duties (e.g., the same person enriching data and approving payments).
+• Access Risks — Weak segregation of duties (e.g., the same individual enriching and approving payments) creates fraud and integrity exposures.

-Supervisors in the UK, EU, and APAC have already flagged ISO 20022 as a regulatory reporting priority.
+Supervisors across the UK, EU, and APAC have already signaled that ISO 20022 is not just a messaging issue—it is a regulatory reporting and governance priority.

 Checklist for Governance & Audit Readiness